bmackenty/bmackenty/README.md

 - 🔭 I’m currently working on **new 9th and 10th grade learning experiences**, an **LMS offering students incredible choice**, and **finishing co-authoring a textbook for the new IB computer science curriculum**, and working full time **teaching about 90 high-school students high school computing.**

+- 🔭 I’m also building conceptual-based approach to teaching IB DP computer science and MYP Design with a programming focus.

 - 🌱 I’m currently learning **javascript**, which I hate because I really know PHP quite well.
 I am constantly upgrading my skills in Python, which I love.
+I really don't like frameworks very much.

 - 📝 From time to time I write articles, short stories, and thoughts on high school computing on [mackenty.org](https://mackenty.org)